mppav/ct_teamwork/README.md

-# Data for the research "Modern information technologies for the organization of students' research work as a means of developing teamwork skills".
+# Data for the research "Developing students' ability to work as a team to carry out research using information technology".

 ## Authors:

+- Liliia Pavlenko (liliya.pavlenko@gmail.com)
-- Liliia Pavlenko (Department of Computer Technologies in Management and Education and Computer Science Berdyansk State Pedagogical University, Berdyansk, Ukraine)
+  - Department of Computer Technologies in Management and Education and Computer Science Berdyansk State Pedagogical University, Berdyansk, Ukraine
+- Maksym Pavlenko (pavlenko.2277@gmail.com)
-- Maksym Pavlenko (Department of Computer Technologies in Management and Education and Computer Science Berdyansk State Pedagogical University, Berdyansk, Ukraine)
+  - Department of Computer Technologies in Management and Education and Computer Science Berdyansk State Pedagogical University, Berdyansk, Ukraine
+- Yevhen Pavlenko (ujin.pavlenko@gmail.com):
+  - Department of Mathematics and Methods of Teaching MathematicsBerdyansk State Pedagogical University, Berdyansk, Ukraine
+  - Department of Information Control System Kharkiv National University of Radio Electronics, Kharkiv, Ukraine

 The repository stores the data of the pedagogical experiment of the study of the development of collective work skills using modern information technologies for the organization of students' research work.